 We reviewed the Geologic Atlas of Texas to determine the geologic setting of the project site and surrounding area.
-Our review indicated the Project Site is located over the Leona Formation (Qle) of Quaternary geologic age and Eagle Ford (Kef) geologic formation of Cretaceous geologic age.
-The Leona Formation generally consists of gravel, sand, silt, and clay.
-This formation generally ranges from a few feet to several tens of feet in thickness.
+Our review indicated the Project Site is located over the Midway Group (Emi) of Tertiary geologic age and the lower part of the Navarro Group and Marlbrook Marl (Kknm) of Cretaceous geologic age.
+The Midway Group generally consists of clay and sand, and ranges from approximately 100 feet to 400 feet in thickness.
+The lower part of the Navarro Group and Marlbrook Marl generally consists of montmorillonitic clay and is approximately 400 feet in thickness.
+These formations are known to contain expansive clays within the area of the project site.